thingSoC/TSOC_GROVEY_ONE/README.md

 Modules all at the same time, using the Arduino Development environment, with the the ATMEGA328P processor.
 This gives you maximum flexiblity for sensor and actuator, selection and reuse.

-THe thingSoC "Grovey Series" was designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design.
+The thingSoC "Grovey Series" was designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design. thingSoC boards are similar in size to most break-out-boards (BOBs), but feature a standardized stacking pinout, as well as an I2C metadata store (EEPROM) to indicate what peripherals are installed.

 ---------------------------------------